atthecodeface/cdl_hardware/cdl/README.md

 * apb

-  The APB modules are predominantly simple APB peripherals; timer, GPIO.
-There is also the *apb_processor* which is a module that can replay APB transactions (reads and writes) from a ROM, and execute simple ALU operations and loop depending on values in an accumulator; this module permits somewhat flexible APB transactions to be performed in hardware without a microcontroller (such as to initialize a PLL or DDR controller, where APB transactions may depend on lock, skew, etc).
+  The APB modules are predominantly simple APB peripherals; timers, GPIO, and other fixed purpose I/O. There is also the *apb_processor* which is a module that can replay APB transactions (reads and writes) from a ROM, and execute simple ALU operations and loop depending on values in an accumulator; this module permits somewhat flexible APB transactions to be performed in hardware without a microcontroller (such as to initialize a PLL or DDR controller, where APB transactions may depend on lock, skew, etc).

 * boards